 I’m the grandson of Chinese immigrants.
 My grandfather was an engineer who helped to design Atlanta's MARTA rail.
 I hope to continue that legacy by bringing rapid transit to Gwinnett County.

 I grew up in the suburbs of Atlanta and took advantage of the HOPE scholarship to graduate with highest honors from the Georgia Institute of Technology.
 Over my life, I have embraced my many passions and have been lucky enough to have worked to solve problems in a variety of industries.
-I believe my background and experience allows me to bring new ideas to the Gwinnett County Board of Commissioners.
+I my diverse background and experience allows me to bring a unique and modern perspective to the Gwinnett County Board of Commissioners.

 I moved to Gwinnett to claim my own piece of America and have a yard for my two adorable dachshunds to play in.
 Soon after, I stepped up to be president of my neighborhood's HOA board.
-I have helped to re-engage the neighborhood, improve our web and communications presence, and reverse the trend of dwindling reserves to build the cash reserves every year since.
+I have helped to re-engage the neighborhood, improve our web and communications presence, and reverse the trend of dwindling reserves to build the cash reserves.
 I was able to accomplish this by working cooperatively with my neighbors, even ones with drastically different poliltical views.

-In 2016, I graduated with the fall cohort of the Gwinnett 101 Citizens Academy and it was because of that experience that I fell in love with Gwinnett County.
+In 2016, I graduated with the fall cohort of the Gwinnett 101 Citizens Academy (created by Nicole Love Hendrickson) and it was because of that experience that I fell in love with Gwinnett County.
 I was amazed to see how much attention was given to public services, infrastructure, and planning.
-After graduation, I was asked to help with the creation of the Gwinnett 101 Advisory Board, on which I still serve.
+After graduation, I was asked to help with the creation of the Gwinnett 101 Advisory Board.
 Gwinnett County even honored me with the Distinguished Service Award for Most Volunteered Hours in 2017.
+Then in 2018, I was elected to the Board of Commissioners solidly defeating a two-term incumbent.
+I was one of the fastest to complete my county commissioner training.